-Chapter # 1036, is located in the retirement community of “The Villages", which is in central Florida.
-The Villages is one of the fastest growing communities in Florida and is spread over three counties, Lake, Sumter and Marion; with a population of 106,000 people, it is estimated that over 17,000 veterans are living here.
+Chapter 1036 is located in the active adult community of “The Villages,” which is in central Florida.
+The Villages is one of the fastest growing communities in Florida and is spread over three counties: Lake, Sumter and Marion with a population of over 110,000 people.
+It is estimated that over 17,000 veterans are living here.

 Our goal is to raise funds and return these funds to the local community and veterans in ways that will enrich their lives.

 Now that we have retired from our careers we must make sure that this never happens to another generation.
 It is our duty to lead and direct them on a proud path when they return.
-To assist them in receiving what they deserve from our government and aid them to get back into the mainstream of society both at home and the workplace.
+To assist them in receiving what they deserve from our government and aid them to get back into the mainstream of society both at home and in the workplace.

 It is also important that we aid our fellow brothers and sisters who are not as fortunate as we have been.
 To visit the hospitalized, and help the needy.
 We must also serve the communities surrounding The Villages through our deeds and gestures.
-It is important to educate the young people of our sacrifices as the last generation of soldiers drawn from the general population via the draft.
+It is important to educate the young people of our sacrifices as the last generation of soldiers drawn from the general population via draft.

-We have a big task, but the officers of Chapter # 1036, feel that our membership is up to the task.
+We have a big task, but the officers of Chapter 1036, feel that our membership is up to the task.